Business Economics (Business)

 Jobs of Recent Graduates

-- Finance Management Trainee, BNSF Railway - Fort Worth TX
+- Finance Management Trainee, BNSF Railway - Fort Worth, TX

-- Consulting Analyst, Cerner Corporation - Kansas City MO
+- Consulting Analyst, Cerner Corporation - Kansas City, MO

 - Consultant, Fact Set Research System - Chicago IL

-- Process Analyst, Mutual of Omaha - Omaha NE
+- Process Analyst, Mutual of Omaha - Omaha, NE

-- Investment Banking Analyst, Stephens Inc - Atlanta GA
+- Investment Banking Analyst, Stephens Inc - Atlanta, GA

-- Economic Analyst, United States Federal Government - Washington DC
+- Economic Analyst, United States Federal Government - Washington, DC

-- Financial Advisor, Waddell & Reed - Lincoln NE
+- Financial Advisor, Waddell & Reed - Lincoln, NE

-- Catastrophe Risk Analyst, Willis Towers Watson - Bloomington MN
+- Catastrophe Risk Analyst, Willis Towers Watson - Bloomington, MN

-- Sales Development Intern, Ameritas - Lincoln NE
+- Sales Manager, Dillard's - Lincoln, NE